 Rehabilitation is accelerated and hospital time decreased because the hip is replaced without detachment of muscle from the pelvis or femur.
 Other surgical approaches necessitate detachment of multiple muscles from the femur during surgery.
 In the anterior approach, by contrast, the hip is approached and replaced through a natural interval between muscles.
 The most important muscles for hip function, the gluteal muscles that attach to the posterior and lateral pelvis and femur, are left undisturbed.

 Since the patient remains in a supine position it is easier to control the leg length and use intraoperative x-rays to check on the cup and stem position.
-Dr. Boettner routinely uses navigation to optimize the cup position in patients undergoing the anterior approach.
+Dr. Boettner routinely uses a patented technique to optimize the cup position in patients undergoing the anterior approach.

 Usually special “banana shaped” implants are used to facilitate implant insertion into the femur.
 Please see below when you should not have an anterior hip replacement.